The emergence of passive galaxies in the early Universe: Predictions for future surveys

 \section{Predictions for future surveys}

-We extrapolated our SMF to predict the number of high-$z$ passive galaxies expected in surveys carried our with future facilities, depending on their depth ($H$ band limiting magnitude) and their area.
+We extrapolated our SMFs to predict the intrinsic number of high-$z$ passive galaxies expected in surveys carried our with future facilities, depending on their depth ($H$ band limiting magnitude) and their area.
 Basically, from the typical observed mass-to-light ratio of our candidates as a function of their observed magnitude, we converted the limiting flux into a limiting stellar mass.
 We then integrated the SMF at the different redshifts above this limiting mass and rescaled to the relevant survey area.

+We note that the number of galaxies predicted by extrapolating the SMF is by definition larger than the number of candidates one will be able to select due to incompleteness in the actual surveys.
+As we discuss below, the availability of ancillary photometry, especially longward of the $H$ band, and the choice of the specific selection technique will affect the actual number of candidates.

 The calculation is based on two main assumptions.
 The first one is that the observed mass-to-light ratio ($\log M - H$) vs $H$ band magnitude relation, well fitted by a linear slope at magnitudes brighter than 27, shows the same trend at fainter values.
 The second assumption is that the SMF, that we measure above $10^{10}M_\odot$, can be safely extrapolated to lower masses (we note that the faint-end slope was only fitted to the data in our lowest redshift bin, and it was kept fixed at higher redshifts).
 Both assumptions affect the predictions at magnitude deeper than 27, which is the magnitude cut of our selection.
-Indeed, $H$=27 roughly corresponds to $10^{10}M_\odot$, where our SMF are still safely based on the observations and do not not suffer from strong uncertainties associated with their extrapolation.
+Indeed, $H$=27 roughly corresponds to $10^{10}M_\odot$, where our SMFs are still safely based on the observations and do not suffer from strong uncertainties associated with their extrapolation.
+Predictions for surveys deeper than $H$=27 should therefore been taken with caution.

-In addition, one must keep in mind that our SMF are corrected for incompleteness and for the Eddington bias, so the number of observed candidates, especially close to the survey limiting depth, is by definition lower than predicted.